 Check them regularly, replace them when they show signs of wear, and carry new spare wiper blades, just in case.

 Make sure that you don't have any brake fluid leaks and that the brake fluid reservoir is topped off with the proper replacement fluid.
-Remember, not only are your engine and transmission working harder to take you down the road when you are towing an extra load, but your brakes are also working a lot harder every time you need to stop.

 And, of course, if you happened to hear that awful squeal of brake pads on drums or disks, you should check that: